 We may ask you to supplement the application.
+The request for supplementation will be sent to you by email.
 If you do not supplement the application by the given deadline, we may decide not to process it.
 You must make sure that your contact details (email address) are up to date.

 How the application becomes pending

 According to section 17 of the Finnish Administrative Procedure Act and section 8 of the Act on Electronic Services and Communication in the Public Sector, the sender is responsible for the application arriving by the set deadline.
 An application becomes pending when the online application and the obligatory appendices have been submitted in the online services.
 The system will confirm a successful submission by sending an email to the address you have provided.